 Phantasmal mirth, folded away: muskperfumed.

-roasting for her at the hob on a dark autumn evening.
-Her shapely
+with brown sugar, roasting for her at the hob on a dark autumn evening.
+Her shapely fingernails

 Ghoul!
 Chewer of corpses!

-staircase, calling again.
-Stephen, still trembling at his soul's cry,
+nearer up the staircase, calling again.
+Stephen, still trembling at his soul's cry, heard warm

 —I'm coming, Stephen said, turning.